Skip to Main Content

 - Any official University of Indianapolis document with your address

 Learn more at https://www.indypl.org/get-a-library-card The Indianapolis Public Library location closest to UIndy's campus is the Garfield Park Branch, 2502 Shelby Street (2.1 miles due north of Campus, or 2 convenient Red Line Bus stops away), and the phone number 317-275-4490.
-They are currently open limited hours, which you can find here, and please note their requirements for a visit.
+They may be open limited hours, which you can find here, and please note their requirements for a visit.

 Chat Reference Help